MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-transact-sql.md

   - Specifies the performance level.
 Available values for service objective are: `HS_GEN4_1` `HS_GEN4_2` `HS_GEN4_4` `HS_GEN4_8` `HS_GEN4_16`, `HS_GEN4_24`, `HS_Gen5_2`, `HS_Gen5_4`, `HS_Gen5_8`, `HS_Gen5_16`, `HS_Gen5_24`, `HS_Gen5_32`, `HS_Gen5_48`, `HS_Gen5_80`.

-For service objective descriptions and more information about the size, editions, and the service objectives combinations, see [Azure SQL Database Service Tiers and Performance Levels](https://azure.microsoft.com/documentation/articles/sql-database-service-tiers/), [DTU-based resource limits](https://docs.microsoft.com/azure/sql-database/sql-database-dtu-resource-limits) and [vCore-based resource limits](https://docs.microsoft.com/azure/sql-database/sql-database-dtu-resource-limits).
+For service objective descriptions and more information about the size, editions, and the service objectives combinations, see [Azure SQL Database Service Tiers and Performance Levels](https://azure.microsoft.com/documentation/articles/sql-database-service-tiers/), [DTU resource limits](https://docs.microsoft.com/azure/sql-database/sql-database-dtu-resource-limits) and [vCore resource limits](https://docs.microsoft.com/azure/sql-database/sql-database-dtu-resource-limits).
 Support for PRS service objectives have been removed.
 For questions, use this e-mail alias: premium-rs@microsoft.com.

 MODIFY (SERVICE_OBJECTIVE = ELASTIC\_POOL (name = \<elastic_pool_name>)
 To add an existing database to an elastic pool, set the SERVICE_OBJECTIVE of the database to ELASTIC_POOL and provide the name of the elastic pool.
 You can also use this option to change the database to a different elastic pool within the same server.
 For more information, see [Create and manage a SQL Database elastic pool](https://azure.microsoft.com/documentation/articles/sql-database-elastic-pool-portal/).
 To remove a database from an elastic pool, use ALTER DATABASE to set the SERVICE_OBJECTIVE to a single database performance level.